Veterans' Services

 We welcome you to Pueblo Community College where your service is recognized and appreciated.
 Most importantly, we want to thank you for your service to our country and the sacrifices you have made, and continue to make, to ensure our freedom and way of life.

 Interested in taking a FREE class?
-PCC President Patty Erjavec is offering new students who register for classes 3 free credits with her 3 on Me offer.
-We hope you will accept this special offer to take the first step toward your success at PCC.
+PCC is offering new students who register for classes 3 free credits with our 3 on Me offer.
 To qualify, you simply need to be a Colorado resident and be eligible for the College Opportunity Fund program.
 To accept this offer, simply apply to PCC.
 We’ll take care of the rest!

 Don’t wait – classes start soon!